I’ve been working on cars since I was a kid; back then, we’d time the changeover just for fun. But cars were a ton easier to work on twenty years ago.

-After installation, begin with a short test drive, checking for mechanical noises and keeping an eye on coolant temperature.
+After installation, begin with a short test drive, checking for mechanical noises and keeping an eye on the coolant temperature.
 After the test drive, allow the engine to idle and check for oil and coolant leaks.
-Allow the engine idle until the cooling fan turns on, while also monitoring the dash coolant temperature gauge.
+Allow the engine to idle until the cooling fan turns on while monitoring the dash coolant temperature gauge.

 It’s not unusual for a replacement engine to hunt or struggle to idle as a throttle body relearn procedure is usually necessary.
 The re-learn or re-calibrations is needed as the battery has been disconnected.

 When a car battery is disconnected, capacitors inside various control modules (computers) are discharged, and the learned data is lost.
 The data simply needs to be relearned.